fenphen/Snowflake/Materialized Views.md

     CREATE OR REPLACE TRANSIENT DATABASE ORDERS;
     use database orders;

-    //here we create a schema to work with
+ Here we create a schema to work with:

     CREATE OR REPLACE SCHEMA orders.TPCH_SF100;

     CREATE OR REPLACE TABLE orders.TPCH_SF100.ORDERS AS